ghsimon/DFTB_InMetaD/README.md

 `runx` is a template folder which will be copied for each run.
 It has two subdirectories.

-In the `random_equilibration`, an unbiased NVT equilibration will be carried out.
+- `random_equilibration` : an unbiased NVT equilibration will be carried out.
 Here, a random amount of equilibration steps and a small random perturbation of the starting velocities is included.
 This is done to randomize the starting configuration and velocities in accordance with local thermal equilibrium.
 The script `make_equilibration_dftb.py` is used to generate DFTB+ input files.

-In the `production` folder, the InMetaD is run using an additional `plumed.dat` input file to implement the metadynamics biasing.
+- `production` : the InMetaD is run using an additional `plumed.dat` input file to implement the metadynamics biasing.
 Starting velocities are copied from the last step of the equilibration using the `take_velocities.sh` script.
 The script `make_production_dftb.py` is used to generate DFTB+ input files.

 ## Running infrequent metadynamics runs